CiscoTestAutomation/pyats/docs/cli/pyats_validate.rst

 This subcommand validates the content any pyATS YAML datafile, including :ref:`aetest_datafile`.
-It understands the various YAML datafile syntaxes introduced as part of pyATS's extended YAML loader, and gives developer an opportunity to check:
+It understands the various YAML datafile syntaxes introduced as part of pyATS's extended YAML loader, and gives developers an opportunity to check:

 1. what the expanded data looks like
-2. whether correct YAML syntax is followed.
+2. if correct YAML syntax is followed

 Returns the loaded, validated datafile, with ``extends:`` block expanded.